Ellen Mascard Engagement & Volunteering Officer

 Public greenspaces were classed as official areas in the mid 18th century, with the belief that they could have a positive effect on people's health.
 Fast forward 180 years to an increasingly urbanised population, greenspace has never been more important for our mental health, especially throughout the pandemic.

 Why nature is good for our mental health is quite complex and not fully understood, however research shows that nature stimulates our senses, creating a soft fascination which puts our busy minds at rest.
 Spending time in greenspaces improves mood and reduces stress, anxiety, and depression.

 So what positive interactions can we have with our greenspaces, and how can that improve our psychological well-being?

 Mindfulness is the practice of noticing what's around you using your senses in the present moment, with the aim of helping you to feel less stressed.
-Studies have shown that practicing mindfulness in a natural outdoor environment enhances stress reduction, and it is officially acknowledged by Mind as a way to relax.
+Studies have shown that practising mindfulness in a natural outdoor environment enhances stress reduction, and it is officially acknowledged by Mind as a way to relax.

 If you are interested in practising mindfulness come along to the 'Bureau of Noticings' event at Brooklands Park on the 27th July or Highdown Gardens on the 28th July 2021 (see details on the Cast Iron Theatre website).

 Storytellers Laura Mugridge and Andrew Allen are back after 100 years of travelling the globe, and need help with creating an inventory of the surrounding area.
 The pair will send you on a path that encourages participants to be mindful of their surroundings through the fine art of noticing.

 Exercising outdoors improves mood and self esteem, as well as reducing anger and depression.
 Studies have shown that physical activity in outdoor greenspaces, compared to indoors, increases vitality.
 Green activity can also motivate further exercise as nature creates a sense of escapism.